openshift/release/ci-operator/config/jboss-eap-qe/openshift-eap-tests/README.md

 ## Purpose

-Execute a collection of tests for testing EAP images on OpenShift for both EAP 74 stream.
+Execute a collection of tests for testing EAP images on OpenShift for the EAP 74 stream.
 The results of these tests will be reported to the appropriate sources following execution.

 ## Process